Pinelopi Koujianou Goldberg

 Pinelopi "Penny" Koujianou Goldberg (born 1963) is a Greek-American economist who served as chief economist of the World Bank from 2018 until 2020.
-She holds the named chair of Elihu Professor of Economics at Yale University.
-She is also a non-resident senior fellow at the Peterson Institute for International Economics.
+She holds the named chair of William Nordhaus Professor of Economics and Global Affairs at Yale University.

 Early life and education

 Goldberg was born in Athens, Greece.
 She received a Diplom in economics from the University of Freiburg in 1986 and a PhD from Stanford University in 1992.

 Career

-Goldberg teaches at Yale University, where she is the Elihu professor of economics.
+Goldberg teaches at Yale University, where she is the William Nordhaus Professor of Economics and Global Affairs.
 At Yale, she was initially one of only three female economics professors to have been granted tenure.
 She previously held faculty positions at Columbia University (1999–2001), Princeton University (1992–99 and 2007–10), and Yale (2001–07 and 2010–present).

 In 2011, Goldberg became the first woman appointed as editor-in-chief of the American Economic Review, one of the most prestigious journals in economics.
 She was the editor-in-chief from 2011 to 2016 and co-editor from 2010 to 2016 and in 2017.

 Goldberg was appointed by Jim Yong Kim as the chief economist of the World Bank on April 27, 2018, and joined in November 2018.
 During her time in office, she was on public service leave from Yale University.
 In February 2020, she announced that she would resign effective March 1, 2020, to return to her position at Yale.
 She was succeeded by Aart Kraay, director of research in the Development Research Group, as interim chief economist until a permanent successor could be found.
 She did not state her reasons for resigning, but The Economist speculated that displeasure at senior World Bank officials, who are alleged to have suppressed research finding that some World Bank foreign aid is captured by local elites, may have played a role.

 Goldberg is a member of the U.S. National Academy of Sciences, a fellow of American Academy of Arts and Sciences, fellow of the Econometric Society and its president for 2021, a faculty research associate of the National Bureau of Economic Research, a member of the board of BREAD (Bureau for Research and Economic Analysis of Development), and a research affiliate of the International Growth Centre of the London School of Economics.
 She is a recipient of the John Simon Guggenheim Memorial Foundation fellowship and the Bodossaki Prize in social sciences.